 SECTION 15. (a) The representative policy board shall establish an office of consumer affairs to act as the advocate for consumer interests in all matters which may affect consumers, including without limitation matters of rates, water quality and supply and wastewater service quality.

-The costs of such office of consumer affairs, unless otherwise provided by the state, shall be paid by the authority.
+The costs of such office of consumer affairs, unless otherwise provided by the state, shall jointly be paid by the authority and the Aquarion Water Authority.